Where are the ‘I amsterdam’ letters? The complete selfie guide

 Iconic attraction in an iconic location.
 Image: Depositphotos

-Schiphol airport — I amsterdam letters
+I amsterdam letters at Schiphol Airport

-If ticking off the I amsterdam letters is number one on your Dutch bucket list, this is for you!
-Just outside Arrivals 1 is a permanent set of the letters you crave to get your trip to the Netherlands off to a cracking start!
+Just outside Arrivals 1 is a permanent set of the letters you crave to get your trip to the Netherlands off to a cracking start.

-Sloterplas lake — I amsterdam letters
+I amsterdam letters at Sloterplas Lake

 The letters in Amsterdam’s West are a little different.
-While the letters ‘I am dam’ stand upright, ‘ster’ is laying down.
+While the letters ‘I am dam’ stand upright, ‘ster’ is lying down.
 This makes it the perfect spot for a picnic, but less so as a selfie spot.

-The Sloterplas letters also help make up a free-running course, so there may be some athletically-inclined people getting in your way — or vice-versa.
+The Sloterplas letters also help make up a free-running course, so there may be some athletically inclined people getting in your way — or vice-versa.

-The original Museumplein letters are now on the road.
-After touring the country, they now pop up in the surrounding region.
-Is there a schedule or a plan for this?
+Is there a schedule or plan for this?
 Well, not a publically released one.
 We recommend checking out Instagram to see if you can spot some near you!

 i-am-amsterdam-letters-the-netherlands